Yesterday is history. Tomorrow is a mystery. Today is a gift, that’s why it’s called the present!

 I know it may seem a bit morbid to keep track of your life like this.
 But it can also be liberating.
 Once you realize how little time you have on this earth, you appreciate time much more.
 You find the motivation to make changes in your life before it’s too late.

-If anyone is interested in a copy of the chart I have created in Excel, please drop me a note in the comments and I will email you a copy.
+If anyone is interested in a copy of the chart I have created in Excel, click the “Download Now” link below.

 – Gen Y Finance Guy